GuideUpdated March 26, 2026

 +

 Local SEO focuses on appearing in Google Maps and the local pack.
-It involves optimizing your Google Business Profile, earning reviews, building citations on directories, and maintaining consistent business information across the internet.
+It involves optimizing your Google Business Profile, building citations on directories, and maintaining consistent business information across the internet.

 How do I optimize my Google Business Profile?